0xalexbel/ixcdv/README.md

 - Runs on MacOS.
 - Designed to run within Microsoft VSCode IDE.
 - Is fully local. **ixcdv** does not rely on any external online services (with the unique exception of Docker which has to access https://docker.io when images are built for the first time).
+- Every iExec service is running natively on your Mac, outside of any container.
 - **ixcdv** comes with a minimal CLI allowing you to interact & perform tests with a local iExec cloud infrastructure.
 - in conjunction to its integrated CLI, **ixcdv** also supports the official [iExec CLI](https://github.com/iExecBlockchainComputing/iexec-sdk).
 You can run any **iexec-sdk** command against your local testing environment.
 - **ixcdv** is trivial to uninstall and leaves nothing behind on your mac.